Tips for authors

 Predatory conferences

-- Attractive venue (attracts attendees)
+- Attractive venue (attracts participants)

 - Ex.
 WASET